linsenc/TrafficState/README.md

 The data include the link travel time of a number of road sections.
 A road section is defined as the section of a road between two intersections.
 In this work, we have 63 roads, therefore, the dimension of feature space is 63.

+The data are stored in sqlite database.
+We use SQL queries to get the road sensor data of our interest.
+An example of the query is included as an ipython notebook file in this repository.

 Please note that the data are pre-cleaned in this research.
 In real world, the data munging part should take a significant amount of time and would be absolute key in machine learning model pipeline.

 ## Models